Logo

 Fannie Lou Hamer was able to convince the then-editor of the Harvard Crimson, James Fallows, to write an article that advocated for donations to the FFC.

-Fannie Lou Hamer is credited with coining the phrase "Mississippi appendectomy" as a euphemism for the involuntary or uninformed sterilization of black women, common in the South in the 1960s.
+Fannie Lou Hamer is credited with coining the phrase "Mississippi appendectomy", a euphemism for involuntary or uninformed sterilization of black women, a common practice in the South during the 1960s.

 Fannie Lou Hamer died of complications from hypertension and breast cancer on March 14,1977, aged 59, at Taborian Hospital, Mound Bayou, Mississippi.